-1.5.1 The number of courses 10 1.5.2 The programme's content 9 1.5.3 The methods of assessment 8 1.5.4 The teaching material 8 1.5.5 The equipment 8 1.5.6 The balance between theory and practice 7 1.5.7 The research orientation of the programme 7 1.5.8 The quality of students' assignments N/A 1.6 The second secon ected learning outcomes of the programme are known to the students are members of theteaching staff.
-9 1.7 aching and learning process is adequate and effective for the ment of the expected learning outcomes.
-8 1.8 tent of the programme's courses reflects the latest achievements / ments in science, arts, research and technology.
+1.5 The following ensure the achievement of the programme's purpose, objectives and the learning outcomes: 1.5.1 1.5.1 The number of courses 1.5.2 The programme's content 9 1.5.3 The methods of assessment 8 1.5.4 The teaching material 8 1.5.5 The equipment 8 1.5.6 The balance between theory and practice 7 1.5.7 The research orientation of the programme 7 1.5.8 The quality of students' assignments N/A 1.6 ected learning outcomes of the programme are known to the students ne members of theteaching staff.
+9 1.7 The teaching and learning process is adequate and effective for the 8 achievement of the expected learning outcomes.
+8 1.8 The content of the programme's courses reflects the latest achievements / 7 developments in science, arts, research and technology.
 7 1.9 New res earch results are embodied in the content of the programme of study.
 7 1.10 tent of foundation courses is designed to prepare the students for the of their chosen undergraduate degree.
-N/A 1.11 Students s' command of the language of instruction is appropriate.
-9 1.12 so that gramme of study is structured in a consistent manner and in sequence, concepts operating as preconditions precede the teaching of other, mplex and cognitively more demanding, concepts.
-8 1.13 The lear ning outcomes and the content of the courses are consistent.
-10 1.14 correspo ropean Credit Transfer System (ECTS) is applied and there is undence between credits, workload and expected learning outcomesper and per semester.
-10 1.15 ner education qualification awarded to the students corresponds to the objectives and the learning outcomes of the programme.
-10 1.16 provision ner education qualification and the programme of study conform to the his for registration to their corresponding professional and vocational or the purpose of exercising a particular profession.
-10 1.17 ogramme's management inregard to its design, its approval, its ng and its review, is in place.
+N/A 1.11 Students' command of the language of instruction is appropriate.
+9 9 1.12 8 1.13 The learning outcomes and the content of the courses are consistent.
+10 10 1.14 10 1.15 The higher education qualification awarded to the students corresponds to the purpose, objectives and the learning outcomes of the programme.
+10 1.16 provision ner education qualification and the programme of study conform to the ns for registration to their corresponding professional and vocational or the purpose of exercising a particular profession.
 10

-1.18 The programme's collaborations with other institutions provideadded value and are compared positively with corresponding collaborations of other departments / programmes of study in Europe and internationally.
-N/A 1.19 Procedures are applied so that the programme conforms to the scientific and professional activities of the graduates.
-9 1.20 The admission requirements are appropriate.
-9 1.21 Sufficient information relating to the programme of study is posted publicly.
-N/A 1.22 The teaching methodology is suitable for teaching in higher education.
-9
+1.17 The programme's management inregard to its design, its approval, its monitoring and its review, is in place.
+10 1.18 The programme's collaborations with other institutions provideadded value and are compared positively with corresponding collaborations of other departments / programmes of study in Europe and internationally.
+N/A 1.19 9 Procedures are applied so that the programme conforms to the scientific and professional activities of the graduates.
+1.20 The admission requirements are appropriate.
+9 1.21 1 Sufficient information relating to the programme of study is posted publicly.
+1.22 2 The teaching methodology is suitable for teaching in higher education.
+9 Justify the numerical scores provided for the quality indicators (criteria) by specifying (if an